iDigBio/idigbio-search-api/README.md

 npm start
 ```

-On *Ubuntu 16.04* it may work directly, you'll still probably need
+On *Ubuntu 16.04* it may work with fewer steps (TBD), you will still need:
 `libjpeg-turbo8-dev libpng12-dev libgif-dev`.

 On *Ubuntu 18.04* ...
 TBD